wankhede123danny/python-practice/README.md

 # practice
-This is my first Github repository
+This is my first Github repository...
 All are python practice files